Market Updates

 Before getting excited about the maximum dollar figure, ask the practical questions.

-Program announcements often sound broad at first, but actual guidelines may be narrower.
+Program announcements often sound broad, but actual guidelines may be narrower.
+Confirm:

 • disaster-area connection requirements